diff options

 The author of this paper argues that use of the current EasyCard system

-@@ -536,31 +538,32 @@ EasyCard corporation should be liable for the complete system
+@@ -536,31 +538,32 @@ EasyCard corporation should be liable for the complete system upgrade/transition cost, as the fault of the system can only be blamed

 on them.